Aldaviva/Kasa/Readme.md

 ## Commands

-All commands are asynchronous, so you should `await` the returned `Task` to get the result.
+All commands are asynchronous, so you should `await` the returned `Task` inside an `async` method to get the result.

 More information about each command, including the parameters accepted and data returned, is available in their class and method comments.